 The Rossendale 60’s Festival really does bridge the generations

-The Rossendale 60’s Festival 2018 has again been hailed a great success by the event organisers despite the atrocious weather on Saturday.
-This years Festival saw some new events including ‘sounds of the Sixties’, an exhibition of the sights and sounds of the Astoria in Rawtenstall in the sixties held at Rawtenstall Cricket Club, and featured memorabilia from a number of famous bands that played there.
+The Rossendale 60’s Festival 2018 was hailed a great success by the event organisers despite the atrocious weather on the Saturday.
+Last years Festival saw some new events including ‘sounds of the Sixties’, an exhibition of the sights and sounds of the Astoria in Rawtenstall in the sixties held at Rawtenstall Cricket Club, and featured memorabilia from a number of famous bands that played there.
 The Firepit joined the Festival for the first time also and offered a great range of music and dining over the weekend finishing with a Soul and Motown evening on Sunday.
 The Casked Micropub dresses their bar and played 60’s music over the weekend.
 The Whitaker offered a diverse programme including a 60’s Quiz of Quizzes, and live music from J Bear and the Giants and The Loft people.
 Arty Party held workshops on Saturday with children making lots of 60’s themed artwork and posters.
 The Boo Theatre hosted there ever popular ‘Baby Boogie’ event geared specifically for babies and toddlers.
 Blind Tiger offered live music from Polly Holiday and Colour me Pop on Saturday and Mark Gavan on Sunday and the Hare and Hounds at Stacksteads hosted DJ Two Tone Tony and featured a performance from ‘Beatles Revolution’ to a packed house.
 The White Lion in Rawtenstall hosted Bands Blackaway on Friday and The Rhythm Jets on Saturday, and The Crown Inn in Bacup hosted Peter May on Friday and Ranger on Sunday.
 The Barrels in Rawtenstall had a 60’s themed evening and The New Kirk Fair at Newchurch Methodist Church was a truly community orientated event which was well attended by Newchurch locals.
 The 60’s window dressing competition had a great response and really helped to create that 60’s atmosphere, and with the extension of the Bacup Flowerpot Festival, visitors had the opportunity to see the many exhibits provided by the community.
 ASDA Rawtenstall and TESCO Haslingden really supported the Festival and even The Flying Scotsman made an appearance.

 Carly Stevens’ Arty Party Community Group is joining the Rossendale 60’s Festival with a celebration of the 60’s at Rawtenstall Unitarian Church on Bank Street Rawtenstall on Saturday 8th September rom 12.00 – 3.00pm.
 The celebration is focussed on children’s activities and will include Fab fancy dress, cool crafts, competitions, photo booth and groovy games.
 For further information, please contact Carly at the address above.